Types of electric height adjustable desk frame explained

 a,b and c are all exceptionally reliable so If we give extreme examples for multi-leg usage this may help explain further:..

-1) If an open symetrical sleek design is priority ie.. for a boardroom meeting table then 501-23 should be the first choice.
+1) If an open symetrical sleek design is a priority ie.. for a large boardroom meeting table 250cm x 100cm then 501-23 would be the first choice ...but if for a standard duty office desk 120cm -200cmx100cm then 501-49 would be ideal.

 If further advice is required please speak to your supplying dealer and he will be pleased to assist with any information you require.